ihrke/rmedsem/README.md

 mod <- sem(model03, data=rmedsem::workout)
 ```

-    #> Warning in check_dep_version(): ABI version mismatch:
-    #> lme4 was built with Matrix ABI version 1
-    #> Current Matrix ABI version is 0
-    #> Please re-install lme4 from source or restore original 'Matrix' package

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />
 Here, we have latent variables `Appearance`, `Attractiveness`, `Muscle`
 and `Weight` that measure the motivation of people going to a gym to